 Prerequisite: MLS 320 and 321 or LAW 120 and 121.

-Intentional torts such as assault, battery, false imprisonment, intentional infliction of emotional distress, trespass to land and chattels; negligence; strict and products liability; miscellaneous torts with a multiple basis of liability such as nuisance, misrepresentation, defamation, privacy.
+Intentional torts such as assault, battery, false imprisonment, intentional infliction of emotional distress, trespass to land and chattels; negligence; strict and products liability; miscellaneous torts such as defamation and privacy.